santacml/santacml.github.io/projects/studentgroups.md

 When not studying or working, I spend a bunch of time in a few student groups.

-They're environments unlike any other - stakes can be either soul-crushingly high or nonexistent, some people devote their lives to them and some are there for their resume, they are volunteer organizations, and they both reflect bits of the real world and also live in a bubble.
+They're environments unlike any other - stakes can be either soul-crushingly high or nonexistent, some people devote their lives to them while others let them become stagnant, they are volunteer organizations, and they both reflect bits of the real world while also living in a bubble.

 Below you can find summaries of my involvement in a few organizations!

 #### IEEE @ UC

-I'm currently president of the IEEE chapter at UC.
+I'm currently president of the IEEE chapter at UC - our website can be [found here](ieee.uc.edu).

 We've got a lot cooking, most notably a hack-day event partnering with ACM.
-Be sure to [check it out here!](https://makeuc.io)
+Be sure to [check it out here!](https://makeuc.io) Our main goal with MakeUC is to promote integration of hardware and software, knowledge which often gets silo'd into specific people or groups.

+I'm extremely excited for the event!
+Not only is it the event's debut, but it is the brainchild of myself and a couple others.
+We've also purchased 13 arduino kits with a bunch of supplies for students to use during the event.

 #### College of Engineering and Applied Science Tribunal